 ACCESS' GBV and disabilities content directly supports the GoA's social inclusion objectives.
-The M&E approach will generate age, disability and sex-disaggregated data which will be available for analysis (including by the RGC) of possible differential impacts of economic opportunities on women affected by GBV and on persons with disabilities, including women.
+The M&E approach will generate age, disability and sex-disaggregated data which will be available for analysis (including by the RGC) of possible differential impacts of economic opportunities (from the employment hub and other activities) on women affected by GBV and on persons with disabilities, including women.
 ACCESS will develop a Social Inclusion Strategy for activity implementation and incorporation into the program operations manual.
 Update of the program M&E framework will include identifying social inclusion targets and indicators for each workstream.
 The implementation team will need to include appropriately skilled and qualified social inclusion expertise, focusing on persons with disabilities or affected by GBV.